bakape/shamichan/README.md

     - Low memory and CPU usage
     - High vertical and easy horizontal scaling
     - No frameworks and optimized code on both client and server
-    - Fast video and audio processing through C bindings to ffmpeg
+    - File upload processing written in C with GraphicsMagick and ffmpeg
     - On-demand lazy client module loading and rendering
     - Inbuilt custom LRU cache
 * Client UI